E7

 Possible Causes

-Faulty flow meter in hydraulic system, Wiring issue to flow meter, Blocked or scaled flow chamber, Defective turbidity sensor in sump
+Faulty flow meter in the hydraulic system, Wiring issue to the flow meter, Blocked or scaled flow chamber, Defective turbidity sensor in the sump.

 How to Fix / Troubleshooting

-Safety first: Turn off power before removing panels or disconnecting sensors.
+Safety first: Turn off the power before removing panels or disconnecting sensors.

-- 1. Reset and observe: Reset the dishwasher by turning power off for a few minutes, then restart a cycle.
-If E7 reappears quickly, proceed with inspection.
+- 1. Reset and observe: Reset the dishwasher by turning off the power for a few minutes, then restart a cycle.
+If E7 reappears quickly, proceed with the inspection.

 - 2. Locate flow meter: On many Bertazzoni models, the flow meter is integrated into the side water distribution or inlet assembly.
 Remove the side panel to access it.